ProfessionalWiki/chameleon/docs/contribute.md

 ### Report bugs, ask for features

-You may help by reporting bugs and feature requests via the [bug tracker][bugs].
+You may help by reporting bugs and feature requests.
+First check if an open bug already exists on the list of [][open bugs] and if you have new information, comment on it.
+If the bug is not yet reported,
+[open a new bug report][report bugs].

-If you report a bug, please include:
+When you report a bug, please include:
 * Exact steps to reproduce the bug
 * Expected result
 * Observed result